 Actor Business: Let's Self-Promote!

-The whole point of actor business is to understand how to promote ourselves so thet we are in positions to be seen and then considered for roles.
+The whole point of our actor “business” is to fully understand how to promote ourselves so thet we are in positions to be seen and then, ideally, be considered for roles.

 So, as actors, what is our role in this business process?
 And what is our Agent’s role?

 We really do count on our agent to promote us and to create audition activity for us.